 This is not the first time, a large number of scientists are frustrated with the misinterpretation of statistical analysis and the misuse of p-values.
 Back in 2017, a group of 72 researchers and statisticians had already voiced their concerns over this matter.

-In response to the commentary, some lauded the efforts behind the manifesto while others are highly critical about the provocative argument and the gesture behind it, worrying that the abandonment of p-values would give rise to unchecked bias and bad science.
+In response to the commentary, some lauded the efforts behind the manifesto while others are highly critical about the provocative argument and the gesture behind it, concerning that the abandonment of p-values would give rise to unchecked bias and bad science.

 Solutions to the p-value problem, as proposed in the correspondence to the commentary, include adding other metrics, modifying the test for the hypothesis, and lowering the p-value acceptance to enhance reproducibility.

 In the end, numbers or statistics did not fail us.
 Instead, the problem is about where the scientific community should place its values.
-Should we continue to trust a rigid binary system (statistically significant or not statistically significant) that has been unintentionally or purposefully applied to misinterpret research findings, or start searching for a new approach or approaches that treat evidence as a continuum and discourage cheating?
+Should we continue to trust a rigid binary system (statistically significant or not) that has been unintentionally or purposefully applied to misinterpret research findings, or start searching for a new approach or approaches that treat evidence as a continuum and discourage cheating?
 The answer couldn't be more obvious.

 How Scientists Manipulate Research With P-Value (Seeker)